tonitegarsahidi/ninjaqr/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-Current version is still alpha release.
+Current version is still pre-alpha release.
+No production test are performed.
 Stable release are coming forward..

 ## Authors